K-Quant/K-Quant/company_rel/README.md

 # Dynamic Company Relation Extraction

-This part includes knowledge in $Meso$, $Micro$ hierarchy.
 The extraction schema is defined as (company1, relation, company2, timestamp).
 For example, (Xiaomi, compete, Huawei, 2023.02.05).

 ## 0. The directory structure of the code